sorefoot/clus-devwks-2019/README.md

 **Test Your Connection:**

 -   Open Postman on Workstation 1
+-   Create a request window by hitting the + button.

 -   Create your first request by entering the URL in the address bar